Great result for Alice Franklin of Iver in Buckinghamshire, who passed her driving test in Slough, Berkshire

 We also cover areas such as Slough, Langley, Windsor, Wexham, Datchet, and Cippenham

-Tags: becoming a driving instructor iver, cheap lesson iver, crash courses iver, driving instructor iver, driving lessons iver, driving school iver, driving test iver, hazard perception iver, intensive driving courses iver, l plate driver iver, learn to drive in iver, learn to drive iver, learner driver iver, new driver iver, practise theory test iver
+Tags: becoming a driving instructor iver, cheap lesson iver, crash courses iver, driving instructor iver, driving lessons iver, driving school iver, driving test iver, intensive driving courses iver, l plate driver iver, learn to drive in iver, learn to drive iver, learner driver iver, new driver iver, practise theory test iver